mrrbrilliant/rithy.org/content/projects/koompi/one-notebook-one-student.md

 ---
-title: "KOOMPI :: One School One Lab"
+title: "KOOMPI :: One Notebook One Student"
 date: 2020-07-30T17:15:20+07:00
 draft: true
 ---